 4) Audit your tools.

-With so many tools available, marketers have plenty of support.
+With so many tools available, marketers have plenty of support—especially now that AI is on the scene.
 But success relies on choosing the right tools for you.

 - Is everything working the way you need it to?